 Puerto Vallarta Malecón

 Mid-morning: Start at the northern tip.
-The Hotel Rosita, built in 1948 and the oldest hotel on the island, is seeped in history.
+The Hotel Rosita, built in 1948, is steeped in history.

 It is the famous locale of the even more famous illicit liaison between Elizabeth Taylor and Richard Burton during the 1963 filming of The Night of the Iguana.